a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 In my youth I probably fit into the last category, I'm sure my mom thought so.
 But "My Bum Days" doesn't make for a good title, although I had my share of them.
 It was the 1950s.
 I was in love with railroading and influenced by Jack Keroac's "On The Road" life style.
 The folk movement was in full swing and Bob Dylan, Woodie Guthrie and Pete Seeger were singing ballads romanticizing life on the rails.

 It was also safer back then.
 The skull-cracking railroad bulls of the 30's and 40's were legends of the past.
 Security was lax and most trainmen were friendly and helpful, at least to polite, clean-cut youths.
-The murdering gangs that now threaten the lives of any who take to the rails were non-existent.
+The murdering gangs (FTRA - Freight Train Riders of America) that would threaten the lives of any who took to the rails was still in the future.
 Of course, the physical risks were extremely high.
-Hopping on and off a moving train is very dangerous, and the memory of running along the catwalks and jumping from car to car as the train rocked and pitched beneath us still sends icy shivers up my back.
+Hopping on and off a moving train is very dangerous, and the memory of running along the catwalks and jumping from car to car as the train rocked and pitched beneath us still sends icy shivers up my spine.

 My Happy Hobo Days